Top 20 Alaska USA Events and Festivals

 The World Ice Art Championships, one of the largest ice sculpting competitions and exhibitions on earth, showcases the huge, intricate ice sculptures of over 100 ice artists representing nearly 50 countries.
 All ice sculptures are finished and lighted the day following the end of the competition.
 The public is invited to watch the sculptures while they are being created during the first two weeks in March, and to view the finished pieces during the final two weeks in March.
 The event is staged by Ice Alaska at the 27-acre George Horner Ice Art Park, centrally located in Fairbanks.
 A Kid’s Park has slides and sculptures.
 There are also ice mazes, a skating rink, an “ice stage” for various performances and a concession area.

-For more information about the World Ice Art Championships visit:
+For facts about the World Ice Art Championships drop in at:

 Iditarod Sled Dog Race

 early – mid March

 Featuring one of the main Alaska US events, March is a month-long celebration in Nome - the Iditarod Sled Dog Race is one of the Top 20 Alaska USA Events and Festivals.
 Teams competing in the 1,150-mile Iditarod Sled Dog race begin to arrive under the burled arch in Nome the second week in March.

 Details of the Iditarod Sled Dog Race, one of the top 20 Alaska USA Events and Festivals, can be found at: http://iditarod.com/

 The Iditarod Sled Dog Race is one of the TOP 20 EVENTS in the whole of the USA